CodeAndCake/AppsFromScratch/sessions/04/README.md

 ### What is jQuery for?

-jQuery makes it easier to **select** HTML elements and *manipulate* them, for example hiding, showing, moving around and changing the content of a bunch of HTML elements.
+jQuery makes it easy to **select** HTML elements and *manipulate* them, for example hiding, showing, moving around and changing the content of a bunch of HTML elements.

 <!--
 > [jQuery](https://jquery.com) is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.